njfamirm/satafti-blog/site/en/post/self-hosting-decap-cms.md

 layout: post.njk
 title: "A Step-by-Step Guide to Self-Hosting Decap CMS"
 postTitle: A Step-by-Step Guide to Self-Hosting Decap CMS
-postCover: "img/post/self-hosting-decap-cms/cover.jpg"
+coverImage: "img/post/self-hosting-decap-cms/cover.jpg"
-postCoverAlt: "Decap CMS logo with text of how can self hosting them."
+coverAlt: "Decap CMS logo with text of how can self hosting them."
 description: Simple guide to host Decap CMS backend on your own server.
-postTags:
+tags:
+  - post
   - decap-cms
   - docker
   - self-hosting